Tag

 A Device That Helps You Find Lost Items

 Great idea, isn’t it?
 One way to start would be to research Bluetooth and GPS technology, which are key technologies used in the Find-It-Yourself device.
 You could also consider creating an accompanying app that allows users to set up virtual boundaries and receive notifications when their lost item is detected within the boundary.
 It’s important to keep the device small and portable so that it can easily be attached to any item.
-This makes it a solid school project for students interested in learning about connectivity and product design.

 8. An Intelligent Mirror that Gives You Skincare Advice